-Games are a fantastic way to spend time with friends and family.
-Or, depending on how competitive your friends and family are, they’re a fantastic way to make new enemies and grudges that will last your entire life.
-While you may have spent time learning things from games like how to barter in Settlers of Catan, or how to raise a family in Life, you might not have considered using board games to learn a new language.
-Using language games can be a fun way to integrate your language learning into everyday life!
+Games are a fun way to spend time with friends and family.
+Or, depending on how competitive your friends and family are, they’re a fun way to make new enemies and grudges that will last your entire life.
+While you may have spent time learning things from games like how to barter in Settlers of Catan, or how to raise a family in Life, there’s another subject that you can try to tackle through games: language.
+Using language games is an engaging way to integrate your language learning into everyday life!

 We rounded up a few language games that either exist in other languages, or that you can adjust to work in other languages.
 Anything could technically be made to work with speaking a new language, but here are the best options for an enriching language games experience.